 To expose the students to -

 - Understand the evolution of the building process. - Understand existing projects. - Understand various elements of buildings and their transformation over the years.

-Site visits to include Modern architectural styles, theories practiced through built spaces and their evolution and influences.
+Site visits to include Modern and Additional Architectural styles, theories practiced through built spaces their evolution and influences.